mm80843/T3.5/docs/Benef/PBN__Benef_1184.md

 # __Improved sleep quality__

-## Name of the Benefit

-Spending time in domestic gardens during COVID-19 lockdown is associated with better self-reported sleep quality among older adults.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in the development and maintenance of domestic gardens can benefit from increased asset value due to improved sleep quality outcomes of older adults.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1320.md)